 Tips for consumers

-Whether it's a fridge or a washing machine: energy-efficient appliances save cash and help to mitigate climate change.
-The NTRI's consumer campaign makes it clear that it pays off to buy a modern electrical appliance.
-A broad range of services and a database help people to find the most energy-efficient equipment.
-And other hints and tips help consumers to reduce the electricity consumption of their household and electrical appliances.
+Whether it’s a fridge or a washing machine: energy-efficient appliances save cash and help to mitigate climate change.
+The NTRI’s consumer campaign makes it clear that it pays off to buy a modern electrical appliance.
+A broad range of services and a (in German) help people to find the most energy-efficient equipment.

 Support for dealers